Stremio/stremio-addons/README.md

 ##### For the methods you can implement, and their expected input and output, see [methods](documentation/methods.md).

 ## Authentication

+Authentication is optional - not all add-ons require it.

 To authenticate when using Stremio Addons as a client, one must call
 ```javascript
 client.setAuth(/* CENTRAL SERVER or null for default */, /* USER SESSION TOKEN (authToken) OR ADDON SECRET */);